Kaladin392/Cave-Adventure-Game/README.md

 A text-based adventure game written in C++ where you explore and solve puzzles to escape a cave system.
 The game was based on Zork, a popular old school text-based adventure game.
 It was written for a C++ course at Aiken Technical College.

 # Note
 The game does not have an executable.
 To run the game you must have Microsoft Visual Studio or some other IDE that includes a C++ Debugger.
-Run the game by downloading the files and double clicking "Zork Project C++ ll.sln" if you use Visual Studio or by importing the project through your IDE of choice.
+Run the game either by copying the repository to your IDE of choice or by downloading the files and double clicking "Zork Project C++ ll.sln" if you use Visual Studio.

 # Controls
 All controls are text commands, written in a Command Prompt.
 The controls can also be seen initally upon program startup or by typing "commands" in the command prompt.
 The '->' icon indicates pressing the enter key and responding to another prompt.